 Men’s Custom-Made Red Floral African Print Long Sleeve Shirt by Kitenge

-All our colourful ankara fabric offcuts are recycled by making smaller accessories such as men’s bow ties and neckties.
+All our colourful ankara fabric offcuts are recycled by making smaller accessories such as men’s bow ties, neckties and pocket squares.

 Any fabric offcuts that are too small to be upcycled by Kitenge’s tailors are donated to female artisans who make jewellery in Tanzania and schools for education and art projects.
 We do everything that we can to ensure that our African print clothing production creates zero waste.